ds4se/admin/reviewTemplate.md

 _??_

- 2. On a scale of 1 to 7, nofun to fun, how fun is the chapter to read?
+B. On a scale of 1 to 7, nofun to fun, how fun is the chapter to read?

 _??_

- 3. What is the core insight of the chapter?
+C. What is the core insight of the chapter?

 _written in one line or less_

- 4. What is the chapter's  clear and approachable take away message?
+D. What is the chapter's  clear and approachable take away message?

 _??_